Degree conditions forcing directed cycles

 \begin{theorem} Fix an integer $\ell \ge 9$ that is divisible by $3$ and not divisible by $4$.
 Every oriented graph $H$ on $n$ vertices with $\delta^\pm(H) \ge \frac{n}{4}-o(n)$ that does not contain a closed walk of length~$\ell$ can be made bipartite by removing $o(n)$ vertices. \end{theorem}

 The case of $C_6$ is even more exceptional.
-Consider a balanced blow-up of $C_4$ and place inside one of the blobs an arbitrary \emph{one-way oriented} bipartite graph $B$, i.e., a bipartite graph with all its edges going from one part to the other one.
+Consider a balanced blow-up of $C_4$ and place inside one of the blobs an arbitrary \emph{one-way oriented} bipartite graph $B$, that is, a bipartite graph with all its edges going from one part to the other one.
 Clearly, the obtained graph is $C_6$-free.
 However, if $B$ is a one-way oriented $K_{\frac{n}{8},\frac{n}{8}}$ then one must remove $\frac{n}{8}$ vertices to make the resulting graph bipartite.

 This paper is organized as follows. \secref{sec:prelim} introduces the notation and tools we use.
 In \secref{sec:constructions}, we construct oriented graphs with large minimum semidegree showing that the threshold in \thmref{thm:main} is the best possible.
 Most of the paper is devoted to the proof of \thmref{thm:main}.
-Based on the discussion above, the presentation is divided into three more or less independent parts: In \secref{sec:kbig}, we focus on the cycle lengths $\ell$ with $k \ge 5$, \secref{sec:k4} deals with the case $\ell \ge 9$ and $k = 4$, and we devote \secref{sec:l6} to the semidegree threshold of $C_6$.
-Finally, \secref{sec:otherorientations} is concerned with asymptotics of semidegree thresholds for cycles with a fixed non-cyclic orientation, and \secref{sec:outro} concludes the paper by discussing possible future directions.
+Based on the discussion above, our presentation is divided into three more or less independent parts: In \secref{sec:kbig}, we focus on the cycle lengths~$\ell$ with $k \ge 5$, \secref{sec:k4} deals with the case $\ell \ge 9$ and $k = 4$, and we devote \secref{sec:l6} to the semidegree threshold of $C_6$.
+Finally, \secref{sec:otherorientations} is concerned with asymptotics of the semidegree thresholds for cycles with a fixed non-cyclic orientation, and \secref{sec:outro} concludes the paper by discussing possible future directions.